A Git workflow with RStudio, R and usethis

 Setup PAT to use HTTPS protocol with GitHub

 You can manage access to GitHub with a personal access token (PAT) instead of using your password.
-Check if you already have a personal access token for GitHub.
+Check if you already have a personal access token with the correct configurations for GitHub.

-This will tell you if you already have a token and if not how you can create one.
+This will tell you exactly what’s going on (in general, usethis is very helpful - so always read what it prints in the console): Do you already have a token or are problems with your current token?
+And if you need a token, it will also tell you can create one.
 To create a new token, call the function:

 This will open GitHub and ask you to sign in.